-Symptoms of eye conditions include sudden changes in vision, stroke, sudden and severe eye pain, recurrent pain in or around the eye, blurred or double vision, seeing flashes of light or bright floating spots, swollen or red eyes, changes in colour to the iris, itching, burning or heaving discharge in the eyes and unusual or painful sensitivity to light or glare.
+Symptoms of eye conditions include sudden changes in vision, sudden and severe eye pain, recurrent pain in or around the eye, blurred or double vision, seeing flashes of light or bright floating spots, swollen or red eyes, changes in colour to the iris, itching, burning or heavy discharge in the eyes and unusual or painful sensitivity to light or glare.

 What can help?

-People with low vision or blindness can benefit greatly from support such as magnifiers, correct lighting, screen reading software, a walking cane, a seeing eye dog and learning to read braille, as well as training and education to help gain or maintain employment and continue to live a full and happy life.
+People with low vision or blindness can benefit greatly from support such as magnifiers, correct lighting, screen reading software, a walking cane, a seeing-eye dog and learning to read braille, as well as training and education to help gain or maintain employment and continue to live a full and happy life.